wnew/fencing_scoring_box/README.md

 weaspons, foil, epee and sabre.
 The 2 fencers connect to the arduino and the ground connected to the piste.

+email me if you have any questions: wesnew@gmail.com

  Directory Structure
 -------------